Date of Award

 A theoretically-constructivist, conceptual framework for developing and evaluating behaviorally based, school-garden programs, was designed.
 Data collection methods for this study included the triangulation of online surveys, participant interviews, and field observations.
 The researcher used grounded theory, focusing on axial coding, to address themes related to environmental awareness, nutrition and academic enhancement.
 This allowed there to be naturalistic generalization throughout the case study.

 The findings revealed that teacher’s perceptions of Garden Based Education (GBE) are positive and essential in the integrated systemic interventions within an identified triad of domains.
 The strongest areas of perception with regard to academic enhancement lay in social studies and science.
 However, the findings stressed that teachers lacked sufficient professional development and time to utilize the GBE models.

 Tinker, Jennifer Emily, "Investigating Teacher Perceptions on School Gardening Programs" (2012).
-Student Theses, Dissertations and Projects.
+Student Theses, Dissertations, Portfolios and Projects.
 311.